1969 French constitutional referendum

 A constitutional referendum was held in France on 27 April 1969.
-The reforms would have led to government decentralization and changes to the Senate.
-It was rejected by 52.4% of voters, and failure of the amendments led to President Charles de Gaulle's resignation.
+The referendum proposed government decentralization and changes to the Senate.
+These reforms were rejected by 52.4% of voters, leading to President Charles de Gaulle's resignation.

 Proposals

 Government decentralization

-The first part of the project aimed to classify the existence of Regions in the constitution as Territorial Collectivities.
+The first part of the project aimed to classify the existence of regions in the constitution as territorial collectivities.
 That would affect the regional circonscriptions created in 1960, and Corsica.

 The Region's jurisdiction would be enlarged, primarily with taking control of public utilities, housing and urbanization.
 In order to exercise these new powers, the Region would be able to borrow money, enter into contracts, create, manage or grant public organizations and enter into agreements with other Regions.

 The Regional Councils would be composed of: